-I currently maintain a full-time practice in the Uptown area of Albuquerque and give workshops and guest lectures at UNM, yoga and movement studios, and have an ongoing introductory workshop at UNM Continuing Education.
+I’ve been maintaining a private practice in the Uptown area of Albuquerque since 2016 and am opening a Taos location in 2020.
+I give workshops and lectures at UNM, movement and acting studios, massage schools, and meditation centers.
 Many of my students are medical professionals, mind/body practitioners, meditators, business professionals, musicians, dancers and vocalists.

 I was born in fairly good condition, but many stressors began plaguing me early in my life and I developed a chronic disease (interstitial cystitis), neck and back pain, athletic injuries, TMJ syndrome, shoulder and wrist pain, sciatica, tension migraines, loss of vision, acid reflux, digestive distress, and chronic candida amongst other conditions.
 It got so bad that I thought that I would never have a steady career or be healthy enough to live a normal life.

 Eventually, I got into meditation and yoga to deal with the pain.
 I taught yoga for a few years and found that although I enjoyed the teaching and the emphasis on health, I was in even more pain.
 This led me to an Alexander Technique Teacher who, with gentle hands-on guidance, led me through an experience of no pain and unbelievable freedom in daily activities.
 She showed me how I could undo tension, stress and painful movement patterns whether sitting at a computer, exercising or even sleeping.
 My favorite part about the first Alexander Technique lessons I received was the feeling of self-confidence, embodiment and freedom that they gave me.
 Not only was I becoming pain-free but I was finding more inspiration and energy to live a fulfilling life.
 The lessons healed my mind, body & spirit.
 I currently enjoy freedom from ill-health and pain and the knowledge to prevent it for life.